 GoPro is the undisputed king of the action cam world, but the best GoPro for you isn't always going to be the latest and greatest in the range.
 If you're thinking of investing, this guide is here to help you figure out where to put your cash.

 While the current flagship GoPro HERO 9 Black is the best action camera in terms of tech and features, you might not need its hugely powerful specs or long-awaited front-facing screen.
-And if its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX will outline the differences if you're not sure).
+And if its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX guide will outline the differences if you're not sure).

 The general rule of thumb is that sensor resolution decreases as you head down the range, as does the ability of baked-in software and battery capacity, but the fact is that GoPro set the bar so high that even if you jump back a couple of generations, you'll still be getting a camera that outstrips much of the current competition from other brands.

-Older GoPros regularly pop up in our best cheap action camera ranking, and you're more likely to snag a cheap GoPro deal on a previous model than one that's new out.
+Older GoPros regularly pop up in our best budget action camera ranking, and you're more likely to snag a cheap GoPro deal on a previous model than one that's new out.
 Choosing the best GoPro cam for you is about deciding which features matter most to you, and which you can live without or will barely ever use.

 Before the HERO 9 came the T3 Award-winning GoPro HERO 8 Black, which launched alongside the Max.
 The HERO 7 range is still in production and the two models available are both excellent cameras too.
 Read on for our full guide to the best GoPro models right now.